FreeRTOS/FreeRTOS-Libraries-Integration-Tests/src/transport_interface/README.md

 ### 6.2.
 Start the echo server with TLS
 Developer’s can also setup the transport interface test over mutual authenticated TLS with this echo server tool.
 Echo server must setup with the **secure-connection** configuration and provide server certificate and key in the configuration file.
 TLS connection capability and client certificate will be verified by the echo server.

-This [document](https://github.com/FreeRTOS/Labs-FreeRTOS-Libraries-Integration-Tests/blob/main/tools/echo_server/README.md) describes how to create self-signed credentials for the echo server.
+This [document](https://github.com/FreeRTOS/FreeRTOS-Libraries-Integration-Tests/blob/main/tools/echo_server/README.md) describes how to create self-signed credentials for the echo server.
 The self-signed credentials is only for test transport interface test.

-To run the echo serve with TLS, the following configuraition file, "example_tls_config.json", can be referenced as an example to run the echo server.
+To run the echo server with TLS, the following configuraition file, "example_tls_config.json", can be referenced as an example to run the echo server.
+This configuration assumes you are using self-signed credentials for testing.
 ```
 {
     "verbose": false,
     "logging": false,
     "secure-connection": true,
     "server-port": "9000",
+    "cert-verify": true,
     "server-certificate-location": "YourServerCertifcate",
     "server-key-location": "YourServerKey"
 }